 Behold: Honey LaBronx

 Fortunately, Ben got a second chance.
 The next year, a friend from Milwaukee was sharing at a meeting that he had to write the Miss Sobriety Pageant script.
 Ben offered to be his muse, but they didn’t wind up collaborating – at least, not on the script.
 Drag Race had just launched, so drag was making a big comeback.
 One of their friends suggested that Ben could be a Sobriety Girl.
 This wasn’t a competitive pageant.
-These were drag queens who greet customers, sell raffle tickets, engage the audience, and keep the energy high.
+These were drag queens who greet customers, sell raffle tickets, engage the guests, and keep the energy high for the audience.
+They worked the crowd -- they weren't in the competition.

 “At the time, I was doing a production of The Cradle Will Rock with Alex Michaels, who performed as Alexis Michelle,” said Ben.
 “I said listen, I need you put me in drag.
 I went over to her place, put on ‘Girls Will Be Girls’ in the background, and he painted my face for the first time.
 I want it on record that what he did to my face was a gay hate crime!
 I will supply photos.
 And today, Alexis Michelle is an international authority on drag make-up.
 She’s so beautifully painted.
 I don’t know if she painted my face with boxing gloves on, but I was not beautiful.
 You couldn’t have told me that, though.
 I left that apartment thinking I’m a woman!”